TommaruX3700/EPS-personalModelTest/README.md

 ---

 ### Architecture:
-- Documentation: made with obsidian software
+- ./Documentation/: made with obsidian software
-- extLibs: imported code from external libraries
+- ./extLibs/: imported code from external libraries

-- headers: directory where all .h/.hpp are stored
+- ./headers/: directory where all .h/.hpp are stored
-- src: directory for .c/.cpp files
+- ./src/: directory for .c/.cpp files

 ---